Pensions you receive

 The time you start to receive a pension is a typical point where your tax affairs may become more complicated and when you need to carefully check your Notices of Coding.
 Specifically you should check that overall you are only being allocated one personal allowance.
 If you are receiving the state pension you should check that the tax due on it is being collected by your Notice of Coding.
 You can read more about this on the ‘State pension and other pensions not connected with the armed forces’ page.

-If you find that not enough tax has been taken from your pensions, so that you owe tax to HMRC, you will probably receive a form P800 (a tax calculation) unless you are part of the self assessment system.
+If you find that not enough tax has been taken from your pensions, so that you owe tax to HMRC, you will probably receive a form P800 (a tax calculation) or a simple assessment unless you are part of the self assessment system.
 You can read more about this in our section on ‘Employed’.

 If you think HMRC has failed to deal with your tax affairs properly, you may wish to make a claim under Extra Statutory Concession A19 to have all or some of the tax written off.
 You can read more about this in our ‘Employed’ section.
 Alternatively you may wish to make a complaint.